mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 A QUIC tunnel peer MUST NOT send more than one TCP Connect TLV per QUIC stream.
-A QUIC tunnel peer MUST NOT send a TCP Connect TLV if a TCP Extended Connect TLV was previously sent on a given stream.
+A QUIC tunnel peer MUST NOT send a TCP Connect TLV if a TCP Extended Connect TLV or a TCP Resume TLV was previously sent on a given stream.
 A QUIC tunnel peer MUST NOT send a TCP Connect TLV on non-self initiated streams.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~